mbjarland/groovy-streaming-template-engine/Readme.md

 Could also be there is another template engine out there and I just failed to find it...if so, please shoot me an email and I will adjust accordingly.

+## License
+Streaming Template Engine for Groovy is licensed under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Disclaimer
 This repo does contain a fairly thought through set of unit tests and I believe the